tycpu/tycpu.github.io/_posts/2025-05-21-el3-responsibilities.md

 | EL2             | Hypervisor level for virtualization    |
 | EL3             | Secure monitor level for world control |

-EL3 manages secure world because only EL3 can access to secure world.
+EL3 manages secure world because **only EL3 can access secure world.**
+**(Secure world means not only memory area.
+It means memory area + execution context + permission model...)**
 And for that reason, EL3 divides the area between secure world and non-secure world.
 Other Exception Levels like EL1 and EL2 can access to non-secure world only.

 The main reason why only EL3 can access to secure world is for TrustZone.
-If all exception levels can access secure world, there must be happened critical security problems.
+If all exception levels can access secure world, there might be happened critical security problems.
-And SoC can't be operated because of hacking or bug.
+And then SoC can't be operated because of hacking or bug.
 So accessing to secure world is really risky, but something has to controll and initialize for operating SoC.
 For that reason, **only EL3** can access to secure world like PSCI or SMC.